mbrooker/mbrooker-blog/_posts/2012-09-02-expect-less.md

 I recently came across a pair of papers from [Andrew Begel](http://research.microsoft.com/en-us/um/people/abegel/) at Microsoft Research, and [Beth Simon](http://cseweb.ucsd.edu/~bsimon/) at UCSD.
 In [Novice Software Developers, All Over Again](http://research.microsoft.com/en-us/um/people/abegel/papers/icer-begel-2008.pdf) and [Struggles of New College Graduates in their First Software Development Job](http://research.microsoft.com/en-us/um/people/abegel/papers/sigcse-begel-2008.pdf), they present the results from a study where they followed eight new Microsoft hires for a total of 85 hours.

-All of the material in these studies is very interesting, but the section I found most relevant to my interests is the list of ''Misconceptions Which Hinder''.
+All of the material in these studies is very interesting, but the section I found most relevant to my interests is the list of *Misconceptions Which Hinder*.
 The universal misconceptions they list all seem to match my own experiences early in my career, and seem to align well with what I see colleagues struggling with.
 Perhaps the most poignant of these is the first one:

-> '''1.
-I must do everything myself so that I look good to my manager.'''
+> *1. I must do everything myself so that I look good to my manager.*
 > This misconception is particularly dangerous, especially in large, complex development environments. \[...\] the perceived need to “perform” and not “reveal deficiencies” makes for much wasted time.
 It also seems to contribute to poor communication and a longer acclimatization.
 Communication suffered both by waiting too long to seek help and by trying to cover up issues that the \[engineer\] perhaps felt he “should know.”

 The fact that this was universally felt is especially interesting given the diverse educational backgrounds of the study subjects: